tjbai/csf/csf_assign01/README.txt

-Me and Halle Cho worked together.
-We pair-programmed this assignment so we each contributed to all 3 functions and our contributions were roughly equal.
+Halle Cho and TJ Bai pair programmed for the majority of this assignment.

+For debugging and writing tests, Halle Cho worked primarily on the tests related to create_from_hex() and format_as_hex() whereas TJ Bai worked primarily on addition, subtraction, and multiplication.